 Our core reading scheme at St Wilfrid’s is the Oxford Reading Tree and Project X Books, both by Oxford University Press.
 Other books are used to supplement these schemes and book bands are used in the earlier years to aid with appropriate selection of books.
 As children become more proficient at their reading they are encouraged to read from a wide selection of ‘real books’.

 All children engage in at least weekly group reading sessions, sometimes more and from Year 4 upwards participate in Literacy Circle activities.
-Children from Year 2 upwards have a weekly comprehension lesson.
-This takes place within year groups.
+Children use the well- stocked library to help encourage a wide variety of reading.

 Additional information for Download